Subclass 189 vs 190 vs 491 Visa from Indonesia: Which Pathway Is Right for You

 Subclass 189 (Skilled Independent): No sponsor, no state nomination, no regional obligation.
 Pure points competition.
 Permanent residency from day one.
 The highest bar — and significantly harder to reach since the 2024–2025 allocation cut reduced available places to 16,900.

 Subclass 190 (Skilled Nominated): Requires nomination from an Australian state or territory government.
 State nomination adds 5 points to your score.
-Permanent residency from day one, with a 2-year obligation to live and work in the nominating state.
+Permanent residency from day one, with a general commitment or expectation to live and work in the nominating state for at least two years.

 Subclass 491 (Skilled Work Regional): Requires nomination from a state/territory or sponsorship from an eligible family member in a designated regional area.
 Regional nomination adds 15 points.
 Provisional for 5 years.
-After 3 years of regional living and work, you apply for the Subclass 191 (permanent residency).
+After 3 years of living and working regionally, and while meeting the applicable Subclass 191 criteria, you may apply for permanent residency through Subclass 191.

 What Indonesian Applicants Typically Score